Parenting agreements

 • a written parenting plan, or

 • an agreement that is put into a formal court order, called ‘consent orders’.
+Obtaining consent orders requires making an application to the court.

 Parenting plans